-- Co-chairing an African Union Task Force on Antimicrobial Resistance with the Inter-Africa Bureau for Animal Resources (AU-IBAR).
-The task force includes all African Union agencies involved in animal, environmental and plant issues and works to strengthen coordination and collaboration on issues related to antimicrobial resistance.
+- Co-chairs the African Union Task Force on Antimicrobial Resistance with the Inter-Africa Bureau for Animal Resources (AU-IBAR).
+This task force includes all AU agencies involved in animal, environmental and plant issues and works to strengthen coordination and collaboration on issues related to antimicrobial resistance.

-- Assessing capacity of human and animal health laboratories in Africa for accurate diagnosis of infectious diseases and antimicrobial resistance.
+- Works with Member States to assess diagnostic capacity of both human and animal health laboratories in Africa for AMR and infectious disease threats.

 - Offers fellowship and training opportunities to health professionals that address key One Heath issues through the Kofi Annan fellowship, the Institute of Workforce Development online courses, various in-person regional training opportunities, and by supporting regional One Health networks that offer training opportunities like AFROHUN and SACIDS.

 - Supports the AU regions and Member States with the implementation of One Health in National Public Health Institutes, and similar institutes, across Africa for zoonotic diseases in alignment with the Framework for One Health Practice in National Public Health Institutes.